hughjonesd/why-natural-selection/README.md

 make an application to UK Biobank (or join our application).
 Other data is publicly available, so we can share it.

+We also use weights from

+Alten, Sjoerd van, Benjamin W Domingue, Titus Galama, and Andries Marees.
+2021.
+“The Effects of Demographic-Based Selection Bias on GWAS Results in the UK Biobank.”

+Thank you to Sjoerd and coauthors for their kindness in providing these!
+You'll need their code to recreate the weights.

 # To run

 1. Start R within the project directory.
 This should automatically download the `{renv}` package.